wadedismukes/treeducken_deprecated/README.md

-# multiTree
+# treeducken
-multiTree is for the simulation of phylogenies under the three tree model (Rasmussen &amp; Kellis 2012).
+treeducken, named after the infamous [dish](https://en.wikipedia.org/wiki/Turducken) is for the simulation of phylogenies under the three tree model (Rasmussen &amp; Kellis 2012).
 These three trees represent the species tree, locus (i.e. gene family) tree, and the gene tree.
+If you prefer, you may think of the species tree as the turkey, locus tree as the duck, and gene tree as the chicken in our phylogenetic three-bird roast.

 --------